zacstewart/zacstewart.github.io/_posts/2020-09-26-trip-report-georgia-guidestones.md

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/87070659@N04/50214154587/in/datetaken-public/" title="IMG_8840"><img src="https://live.staticflickr.com/65535/50214154587_b080099bcb_z.jpg" width="640" height="480" alt="IMG_8840"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 I emerged from the gravel roads and could see the guidestones illuminated on the hilltop ahead.
 The odometer rolled over to 116 as I pulled up to them at 21:00.
 A family was walking around looking at the different languages carved into the faces of the monoliths.
+I had decided on my way through the farm roads that I definitely was not going to push onwards to the SC line to camp.
 I took a few pictures, set up my tent in the parking area, and then passed out cold.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/87070659@N04/50214154297/in/datetaken-public/" title="IMG_8851"><img src="https://live.staticflickr.com/65535/50214154297_d6ec014810_z.jpg" width="640" height="480" alt="IMG_8851"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>